chef/chef-web-docs/.github/ISSUE_TEMPLATE/large-docs-project.md

 ---

-To request support for a large documentation project:
+Request for a large or ongoing documentation project:

-1. Fill in the `Documentation project plan` and open an issue
-2. Send an email with the rest of the information in this template (as much as you have) to docs@chef.io.

-We will follow up with you soon!

 ## Documentation project plan